 The court went on to comment that the first three of the six criteria for commitment as an MDO are considered “fluid,” or that the subject can change over time to avoid commitment.
 The second three qualifying criteria, however, were static and not considered subject to change over time.
 Pipkin’s appeal sought to change the sixth criteria for commitment, so it was not considered subject to revision.

 Looking at Mr. Pipkin’s situation, it then pointed out that his commitment to Atascadero State Hospital as an MDO was not a new collateral consequence of his prior felony conviction that qualified him for commitment proceedings.
-Moreover, he was committed to received treatment for his mental disorder and to protect the public until the disorder could be kept in remission.
+Moreover, he was committed to receive treatment for his mental disorder and to protect the public until the disorder could be kept in remission.
 Reducing a qualifying felony offense to a misdemeanor did not eliminate the mental disorder or the public safety concern.